-- Check that both tires are properly inflated (page 143). - If you change your normal load, you may need to adjust the front suspension (page 127) and the rear suspension (page 132). - To prevent loose items from creating a hazard, make sure that all cargo is tied down securely before you ride. - Place cargo weight as low and close to the center of your motorcycle as possible. - Balance cargo weight evenly on both sides.
+- Check that both tires are properly inflated, and that pressure in the rear tire is increased to suit the load (page 124). - If you change your normal load, you may need to adjust the rear suspension (page 115). - To prevent loose items from creating a hazard, make sure that all cargo is tied down securely before you ride. - Place cargo weight as low and close to the center of your motorcycle as possible. - Balance cargo weight evenly on both sides.